HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

       - Find the created ticket in the Zenhub board under `dcp-community` and assign all Author(s) to the ticket.

-      - If the RFC is "non-informational," link the PR ticket to the open ticket that the RFC addresses.
+      - If the RFC is a Software RFC, link the PR ticket to the open ticket that the RFC addresses.

       **ADDITION ENDS**